pmndrs/assets/README.md

 Keep [bundler limitations](https://github.com/rollup/plugins/tree/master/packages/dynamic-import-vars#limitations) in mind when you use fully dynamic imports with template literals.

-### Import
+### Import (with care ⚠️)

-You can do it in files that already are split from the main bundle.
-But it is not recommended for your entry points as it would considerally impede time-to-load.
+You can of course also directly import the assets, but *do it only in modules that already are split from the main bundle*!
+It is not recommended for your entry points as it would considerally impede time-to-load.

 ```jsx
 import city from '@pmndrs/assets/hdri/city.exr'